 There are many ways in which these two issues can become intertwined and individuals who experience one will be more likely to experience the other.
 Alcohol and violence create a two-way street of dangerous effects for both the individual involved and anyone in their life.

 Treatment can help you overcome an alcohol problem.
-Call 800-481-6965 toll free today to find the help you need.
+Call our confidential helpline at 800-481-6965 (Who Answers?) to find the help you need.

 According to the NIAAA, “Understanding the nature of these associations is essential to breaking the cycle of misuse and violence.”
 While it does seem that this connection is extremely strong, there are ways in which these behaviors can be modified for the better and individuals can learn to cope with their issues through treatment, eventually minimizing their likelihood for violence or alcohol abuse.
 But the link must be understood and the reasons for it as well before we can start to make a change, even on an individual level.